-The disability adjudication process is lengthy.
+The social security disability adjudication process is lengthy.
 In Topeka, it typically takes two years from filing an application before a hearing with an administrative law judge.
 There is no guarantee that an individual will win their claim at hearing.
 In fact, statistically speaking, the chances are around 65% that they will lose.
-The adjudication process does not end with an administrative hearing.
-Claimants have the right to appeal an administrative law judge denial to a board of administrative appeals judges.
+The adjudication process for a social security disability claim does not end with an administrative hearing.
+Claimants have the right to appeal an administrative law judge’s denial to a board of administrative appeals judges.
 This level of review is the Appeals Council.

 The Appeals Council consists of a group of administrative appeals judges (AAJ).
 AAJs differ from administrative law judges in that AAJs do not fall under the Administrative Procedure Act (APA).
 This is a critical distinction.
 The Social Security Administration cannot manage administrative law judges because the APA requires administrative law judges to be independent.
 AAJs, on the other hand, are not.
 The Social Security Administration can manage them, unlike administrative law judges.

 The purpose of the Appeals Council is to review decisions and determine if the administrative law judges followed agency policy.
 For the most part, this entails reviewing requests for review of unfavorable decisions.
 When reviewing a decision, the Appeals Council can affirm the decision.
 This means it finds that the administrative law judge did not commit legal error.
 It can also remand the claim.
 A remand is where the Appeals Council identifies a procedural error and awards the claimant a new hearing to fix it.
 Finally, the Appeals Council can reverse the decision and pay it.